 Switching the device between continuous scanning mode and SDI-12 mode.
 In continuous scanning mode the device constantly performs measurements, which are transmitted over RS-232 interface and made available over Modbus and SDI-12 interfaces.
 The device is always available over RS-232 and Modbus interfaces.
 In SDI-12 mode, the device remains in sleep mode until SDI-12 Measure (aM!) command is received.
 While in sleep mode, the device will not be able to connect to Modbus or RS-232 interface.
 For the reconfiguration of the device which is set to operate in SDI-12 mode, it's necessary to power-cycle the device, and then use the Geolux Instrument Configurator application to connect to the device within 1 minute after power-up.
 If there is no attempt to connect to the device over RS-232 within one minute, the device will automatically go back to sleep mode.
 While the device is in sleep mode, it consumes only 0.03 W.

 Factory reset

 Revert the device to default factory settings.
 To fully revert the device to factory settings, the device must be power-cycled after the factory reset command is executed.
-Factory reset is available for devices with firmwave versions greater than 2.3.9.

 Force continuous calibration